 Good musculoskeletal (MSK) health is integral to a full working life.
 There is a toolkit for employers on MSK issues at https://wellbeing.bitc.org.uk/all-resources/toolkits/musculoskeletal-hea... and the HSE has useful resources at http://www.hse.gov.uk/msd/index.htm.
 Click here to view an excellent presentation on OH physiotherapy for NHS staff from Sherwood Forest Hospitals NHS Foundation Trust (we have permission to share) and here for a briefing pack for managers so they are educated regarding managing MSK issues, from Leeds and York Partnership NHS Trust.
+Click here to read our blog by Bespoke Wellbeing: Managing MSK when working from home.
 A further brief on MSK at work is below.

 The MSK at Work Network

 This was established in 2019 and is hosted by SOM.
 It aims to keep workers healthy via advocacy to:

 - Policy makers (e.g. to mandate MSK at work strategies to support employees);